Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 Woo!
 Cafe is a two-storey joint hidden behind a really unassuming exterior.
 You’ll probably miss it if you weren’t looking — the sign is on the ceiling.
 The inside presents a stark contrast; bright and open, with modern furnishings.

-The portions were massive and the quality of food is pretty good; we’d return the next time we visit Kota Kinabalu.
+The portions were massive and the quality of food was pretty good; we’d return the next time we visit Kota Kinabalu.

 How to get there: 6min walk from Gaya Street (Google Maps)